itchronicles/blog/content/posts/redhat-satellite-automatic-content-management-with-ansible.md

 ---
 - name: Publish rhel content view
   hosts: all
+  any_errors_fatal: true
   become: true
   vars:
     satellite_server_url: https://satellite.example.com
     satellite_username: "{{ username }}"
     satellite_password: "{{ password }}"
     satellite_organization: "{{ organisation }}"
 ```
 Together with the standard playbook structure, I define that we want to become the root user on the hosts and I also give the global variables that we will use in the playbook.

 - satellite_server_url: the url of the satellite server
 - satellite_username: the username of the user that has the necessary permissions to manage the content on the satellite server
 - satellite_password: the password of the user
 - satellite_organization: the organization that we want to manage the content for

+Also I want to stop the playbook on every host if there has been even one error.
+To achieve this, I set any_errors_fatal to true.

 Feel free to change any of these variables, even to static values if that suits your needs.